humburg/2018-07-03-resbaz-sydney/index.md

       <p>
         Open RStudio and enter <code>install.packages(c("data.table", "gapminder", "foreach", "ggplot2", "knitr", "plyr", "reshape2", "rgdal", "raster", "sf"))</code>
         at the R command line.
 You may be prompted to select a CRAN mirror.
 Any mirror in the list should work but the ones located in Australia are likely to provide the fastest downloads.
+Beware that you won't be able to install the geospatial packages such as rgdal and sf on Linux without gdal, geos and proj4 already installed in the Linux environment.
+Please allow for plenty of time and follow the instructions on the geospatial workshop  <a href="http://www.datacarpentry.org/geospatial-workshop/setup/">homepage</a> to install the prerequisites and packages on Linux.
       </p>
     </div>
   </div>